MORE DESCRIPTIVE STATISTICS

 standard deviation calculated above are the sample values.
 That is, they are

-calculated as estimates from a sample of the population values (the
+calculated as estimates of the population values from a sample (the

 n − 1 method).
 There are no functions for the population